Over 8,000 books, magazines, audio books, DVDs and more

 Jaquith Library Trustees Jennifer Barlow, Chair Jane Caron Cathy Chodorkoff Sonia Carrasco Anne Reed

 Trustee Meetings are held on the second Monday of each month and community members are welcome and encouraged to attend.
-Meeting agendas are posted prior to the meeting, and minutes are posted within one week of the meeting.
+Meeting agendas are posted prior to the meeting, and minutes are posted following the meeting.
 Click the button below to access meeting minutes or the description of the trustee position.

 If you have an idea for the library or wish to make a comment, suggestion or share a concern, click on send a comment.